 The situation in the town in 1780 was described in this way: “The Jews, who are prevailing in this area, live in apartments in the square and on the main streets.
 It is an easy guess that the Jews own all the grocery products and people can buy a variety of things in their stores, especially goods and materials, but also various kinds of clothes”[1.7].

 The year 1885 was not favorable for the town.
-Despite efforts, the Iwanogrodzko-Dąbrowska railway line was not established here.
-A railway station was situated in Wolica, a few kilometers away.
+Despite many efforts, the Iwanogrodzko-Dąbrowska railway line was not established in Chęciny.
+A railway station was instead situated in Wolica, a few kilometers away.
 The city was thus unable to gain the many economic benefits associated with being a transportation hub.

-In 1896, Chęciny numbered 5,083 people, and in 1883 – 6,578[1.9].
-According to Marian Palewicz “the Jews living in Chęciny were an extremely resilient ethnic group”, while “their distinct religion was a strong barrier securing them from losing their own national identity”[1.10].
-In the 1880s, Rabbi Nusyn Majer Fisz was the religious leader for the Jews in Chęciny [1.11].
+In 1896, Chęciny was home tp 5,083 people, and in 1883 – 6,578.[1.9] According to Marian Palewicz “the Jews living in Chęciny were an extremely resilient ethnic group...their distinct religion was a strong barrier securing them from losing their own national identity.”[1.10] In the 1880s, Rabbi Nusyn Majer Fisz was the religious leader of the Jewish community in Chęciny.[1.11]

-At the end of the 19th century, Chęciny was described as a ruin consisting of 400 houses and cubicles[1.9].
-The town’s main income was derived from craft and trade.
-The Monday fairs attracted a few thousand people.
+By the end of the 19th century, Chęciny was described as a ruin consisting of 400 houses.[1.9] The town’s main income was derived from crafts and trade.
+Monday fairs attracted a few thousand people to the town.
 In 1905, the town was severely damaged by a fire.
-In 1909, there were 5,590 people in Chęciny and the number included 2,157 Catholics, 3,414 Jews, and 19 Orthodoxy followers[1.13].
-The Jews constituted then 61.1 percent of the whole population.
+In 1909, there were 5,590 people in Chęciny including 2,157 Catholics, 3,414 Jews, and 19 Orthodox Christians[1.13].
+Jews thus constituted 61.1 percent of the whole population.

 [1.1] R. Garus, Szlakiem zamków i budowli obronnych, Kielce, br.r.wyd., p.
 8